 On December 19, 2017, the Parent Company and Sky Vision paid Sky Cable their respective subscription for shares.
 The Parent Company and Sampaquita also paid Sky Vision their subscription for PDRs.
-The payment of Sampaquita of P1.2 billion is recorded under "Deposit for future subscription" under "Trade and Other Payables" account in the 2017 consolidated statement of financial position (see Note 17).
-As at February 28, 2019, the PDR instruments remain unissued.
+The payment of Sampaquita of P1.2 billion is recorded under "Deposit for future subscription" under "Trade and Other Payables" account.
+As at August 19, 2020, the PDR instruments remain unissued.